VasilenkoSergey/remedy-spring-feign-rest-client-sample/README.md

-# Sample BMC Remedy rest client plugin using Feign library Spring Framework provided by pluginsvr
+# Sample BMC Remedy rest client plugin using Feign library and Spring Framework provided by pluginsvr